Hosted by site sponsor WebMate.

 However, unlike smaller iPad models which have the same capacity options across the entire line, the 12.9" iPad Pro (Wi-Fi) initially was available in both 32 GB and 128 GB capacities and the 12.9" iPad Pro (Wi-Fi/Cellular) only was available in one capacity option, 128 GB.
 However, on March 21, 2016, Apple added a larger 256 GB capacity option to both models.

-As a result, when new, the Wi-Fi/Cellular model started at a particularly expensive US$1079 and there was no cheaper 12.9" option if you wanted 4G/LTE and/or A-GPS support.
+As a result, when new, the Wi-Fi/Cellular model started at a then particularly expensive US$1079 and there was no cheaper 12.9" option if you wanted 4G/LTE and/or A-GPS support.

 External Design Differences